Ellestial/100-days-of-code/r1-log.md

 ## Day 91: June 7, 2019

-**Today's Progress**: Finished all of YDKJS SCope & Closures.
+**Today's Progress**: Finished all of YDKJS Scope & Closures.
 Began Harry Potter matching game

 **Thoughts**: I still feel a bit uncertain on module loaders/managers and want to revisit that section more.
 I was surprised to learn that arrow functions treat the this keyword differently than normal ones.